top of page

 Project Scope

-Tom Hill Works was commissioned to create two 1-metre-wide steel Khanda symbols for installation outside the Guru Nanak Gurdwara on Dallow Road in Luton.
-Community engagement was a key part of the project, delivered through two public forums in partnership with Revolution Arts.
+We were commissioned by RevoLuton Arts and Mary Seacole Housing Association to design and fabricate two 1-metre-wide Khanda sculptures for installation outside the Gurdwara on Dallow Road, Luton.
+Community engagement formed a central part of the project and was delivered through two public consultation forums in collaboration with RevoLuton Arts and Mary Seacole Housing Association.